A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Conclusion

 \section{Conclusion}

-We have developed a new approach to modeling bipartite networks that allows researchers to incorporate more complete information available to them, without the need to incur losses stemming from relevant data aggregation.
-We extend the mixed-membership network model to two-mode networks with distinct community structures, and incorporate monadic and dyadic predictors into the standard blockmodel specification.
-Our proposed model, therefore, allows applied researchers to evaluate hypotheses about affiliation network formation and to make link predictions for previously unobserved dyads.

-Using data connecting legislators and bills through cosponsorship decisions made during the 107th U.S. Senate, we illustrate our model's ability to recover both familiar patterns and to discover novel regularities in the process that results in observed cosponsorship networks.
-Specifically, while we find evidence of partisan preferential attachment as a driving force in the definition of cosponsorship ties, we also establish the importance of junior legislators who have the power to broker deals across the aisle.

-We find the kinds of legislation that allowed members of the 107th Senate to remain productive in spite of stark partisan divisions.
-A focus on a small set of bills and resolutions over which bipartisan agreement could be found, paired with a set of mostly symbolic resolutions on more controversial topics, provided the common ground needed avoid substantial gridlock.
-As such, our model uncovers lessons that are relevant to understanding of the possibilities in today's similarly divided Senate: an emphasis on the importance of junior legislators (who have proven to be as much as source of division today as they were a force for collaboration during the 107th Senate), as well as the opportunities afforded by the small set of legislation -- and particularly, resolutions --- over which bipartisan agreement can be found.

-Our approach allows us to directly explore hypotheses that would have been obscured by the commonly employed projection of the bipartite network onto a univariate network, uncovering direct evidence that shows the value of reciprocity in legislative activity.
-As bipartite networks are quite common in the social sciences, we see natural applications of our model to gaining purchase on a diversity of questions relating to --- among others --- country-trade product networks, state memberships in organizations, Twitter discussions and hashtags, or product recommender systems.
+We have developed a new approach to modeling bipartite networks that allows researchers to incorporate more complete information available to them rather than projecting these networks onto unipartite networks, leading to biased inference.
+As bipartite networks are quite common in the social sciences, we see natural applications in a number of different domains.
+For example, our model could be used to explore questions relating to country-trade product networks, state memberships in organizations, posts on social media platforms and hashtags, or product recommendation systems.

-In the future, and given the prevalence of networks observed over time, fruitful extensions of our proposed approach would allow researchers to incorporate dynamics into the generative model of bipartite network formation \citep[for an extension incorporating dynamics in the unipartite case, see][]{oliv:prat:imai:22}.
-Such an extension would make forecasting network ties possible even in the absence of other predictors, and it would enable researchers to use the vast amounts of data available in time-stamped two-mode networks.
+In the future, and given the prevalence of bipartite networks observed over time, fruitful extensions of our proposed approach would allow researchers to incorporate dynamics into the generative model of bipartite network formation\if0\blind \citep[for an extension incorporating dynamics in the unipartite case, see][]{oliv:prat:imai:22}\fi.
+In addition, we could explore larger multi-mode networks, integrating entities like lobbying firms into cosponsorship networks or examining relationships among NGOs, IGOs, and countries internationally.
+These networks allow for co-clustering of diverse actors sharing indirect connections, necessitating improved tools for studying relational data beyond traditional single-mode representations and avoiding aggregation bias.